frialey63/dump1090-processor/README.md

 - BaseStationController which provides a getAllAircraft API to extract Aircraft from the store
 - the BaseStationMessage processing of BaseStationMessageEndpoint has been extended to store Aircraft
 - filled in some missing JUnit tests which required assertions in the style of org.assertj
+- fixed callSign population of the transmission (surveillance) message

 ## About